-1.7.1.
-Teams are allowed to restart their routine if necessary, at the discretion of the officials.
+- 1.7.1.
+A team can request a restart of their routine if necessary.
+It will be granted to the team at the discretion of the officials.
 Unless a problem is not the fault of the team, any restart will result in a score penalty.
 A maximum of two restarts will be allowed.
-After two restarts, the team must continue with the penalty or leave the stage.

-1.7.2.
-Teams are allowed to repeat their routine at the discretion of the officials.
+After two restarts, the team must continue with the penalty or leave the stage. - 1.7.2.
+Teams are allowed to 2 restarts at the discretion of the officials.